-The list of topics for ESM 2020 is tentative.
-It will be refined soon, and associated with name for lecturers by Summer 2019.
+The list of topics for ESM 2020 is in its final form.
 A detailed timetable is to be added as well.

 Two contributions are scheduled from outside the world of lab research.
 These are intended to promote thinking about economical, ethical or societal issues, and provide an opportunity to discuss and debate about career opportunities for PhD scientifists beyond their defense.